coding-kitties/investing-algorithm-framework-documentation/docs/intro.md

 ### Helping with the project roadmap
 If you want to contribute to the project roadmap, please take a look at the [project board](https://github.com/coding-kitties/investing-algorithm-framework/projects?query=is%3Aopen).
-You can pick up a taks by assigning yourself to it.
+You can pick up a task by assigning yourself to it.